 - 1 c powdered sugar sifted

-- 2 tbsp cranberries fresh or frozen for garnish
+- 2 tablespoon cranberries fresh or frozen for garnish

 - 1-2 sprigs rosemary for garnish